willdurand/ArvernOS/README.md

 clone the main project as well as the submodules, either by using this command:

 ```
-$ git clone --recurse-submodules <url to this repo>
+$ git clone --recurse-submodules <url pointing to this repo>
 ```

 or by using this command if you already have a copy of this git repository: